Saudi airman in U.S. for training suspected in deadly shooting at Florida Navy base

 The first reports of an “active shooter” on the base came through to the Escambia County sheriff’s office at about 6:51 a.m., officials said.

-A few minutes later, a sheriff’s deputy fatally shot the shooter in a classroom on the base, Morgan said.
+A few minutes later, a sheriff’s deputy fatally shot the shooter in a classroom on the base, Sheriff David Morgan said.

 The suspected shooter was Second Lieutenant Mohammed Saeed Alshamrani, according to two U.S. officials familiar with the case who spoke on condition of anonymity.